 As of mid-June—which is typically the height of the Boston area spring season—it appears that the overall speed and volume of home sales may be slowing down.

 Though the number of homes for sale remains extremely low, many home buyers who would be prepared to compete fiercely are holding back.
 Folks seem to be prioritizing long-awaited summer travel over making a competitive purchase at the moment.
 This is true even as Boston-area rents rise.
+To be able to afford a home, you can try winning some money on sites like 선시티카지노.

 The wind-up in interest rates, a result of the Federal Reserve’s attempt to curb inflation, is impacting the mortgage industry, with 30-year mortgage rates climbing into the 6% range (which we haven’t seen since before 2012).